icarusgk/cs50w-final-project/README.md

 When these tokens expire we need to hit the `token/refresh/` route with the `refresh` token as the body of the request, this will return a response with a new set of tokens.
 The `access` token is valid for 1 week and the `refresh` token is valid for a month.
 After the `refresh` token expires the user is logged out from the client.

-> views.py
+> `views.py`

-The views.py is where all my server logic is.
+The `views.py` is where all my server logic is.
 I've included documentation inside each function inside this file.
 I'm using class-based views, inheriting from [viewsets.ModelViewSet](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset) to create the views that Django Rest Framework's Default Router will contain.
-This will provide common actions for our models such as list, retrieve, create, update, partial_update and destroy.
+This will provide common actions for our models such as `list`, `retrieve`, `create`, `update`, `partial_update` and `destroy`.
 We just need to provide the queryset, serializer and optionally permission classes or pagination classes.
 For example:

 ```python
 class TagViewSet(viewsets.ModelViewSet):